The Gate of Youth (1981 film): Production

 The Gate of Youth is based on a serialized story by Hiroyuki Itsuki.
 It was originally adapted by Kirio Urayama for Toho in 1975.
 Urayama’s version was a box office success and spawned a 1977 sequel.
 However, there were major creative differences between author Itsuki and director Urayama, which prevented production on the third installment.
 In May 1979, Itsuki visited Toei president Shigeru Okada and requested that his company take over production of the series.
 Itsuki's only condition was that Ken Takakura should star as Juzo Ibuki, as he had directly inspired the character.

 The project initially struggled to get off the ground, due to the recency of the previous adaptation.
 Production was eventually scheduled to begin in late 1980, with a release date set for January 15, 1981, as Toei had an open slot to fill in that month.
 By that time, Takakura had already been booked to star in Yasuo Furuhata's Station.
 The producers offered Takakura the role anyway, but he flatly refused, saying "I can't take responsibility for a hastily put together major production."
 He also stated "I don't want to do rushed work."
 Eventually, it was agreed that Bunta Sugawara could play the role of Juzo, and Toei rushed to put The Gate of Youth into production.

 Co-producer Gorô Kusakabe asked Tatsuo Nogami to write the script.
 Though Nogami had a busy schedule due to his work on Hissatsu, he agreed to Kusakabe's offer and hurriedly wrote the screenplay.
 Nogami recommended Koreyoshi Kurahara, with whom he had worked on the Hissatsu series, as director.
 Kurahara accepted, as he had a gap in his schedule due to a previous project falling through.
 Kurahara also participated in the scriptwriting, though he was uncredited for his work.

 Due to the scope of the project and Toei's insistence on hitting the pre-set release date, Kurahara suggested a two-man system for directing, as Kurahara did not believe that he alone could complete the work in time.
 He suggested Kinji Fukasaku, whose previous film Virus had been a large flop, and whose in-development project The Miracle of Joe Petrel had recently fallen apart, for the co-director slot.
 Fukasaku accepted.
 It was determined that Kurahara would direct the dramatic scenes, while Fukasaku would handle the action sequences.
-Fukasaku and Kurahara had been friends since their undergrad days at Nihon University, and their collaboration went smoothly.
+Fukasaku and Kurahara had been friends since their undergraduate days at Nihon University, and their collaboration went smoothly.

 The central role of Shinsuke Ibuki went to Kōichi Satō in his feature film debut.
 Many actresses screen-tested for the roles of Orie and Tae.
 Kaoru Sugita, at the time 16 years of age, would secure the role of Orie, also her feature film debut.
 However, Itsuki specifically requested Keiko Matsuzaka for the role of Tae.